psibi/psibi.github.io/posts/lsp-mode.md

 - Tweak the semantic token faces for better contextual display.
 - Better icon for treemacs widgets
 - Ability to refresh treemacs widgets
-- Test suite for terraform client
+- Test suite for Terraform client

-And that concludes my post on the various improvements that have gone to the terraform client.
+And that concludes my post on the various improvements that have gone to the Terraform client.
 Do try out the latest version and open an issue if something doesn't work!